pln-dna/pln-dna.github.io/docs/index.md

 Ideally everyone with a Y-chromosome who can afford it !
 In practice this isn't necessary and there are certain biological men that could be regarded as a priority:

- * Those from families that have never been Y-DNA tested.
+ * Those from extended families that have never been Y-DNA tested.
- * Those who don't have any other close male-line relatives (up to 4th cousin) - i.e. those that consider themselves the last in 'their line', without sons.
+ * Those who don't have any other close male-line relatives (up to 4th/5th cousin) - i.e. those that consider themselves the last in 'their line', without biological sons.
- * Those with rare patrilineal surnames or surnames that are otherwise unusual or atypical to the relevant region.
+ * Those with patrilineal surnames that are rare or that are otherwise unusual or atypical to the relevant region.
  * Those with surnames that are often confused with other similar surnames.
  * Those that are interested in their deep ancestry.